Representing Designated Persons: A UK Lawyer’s Perspective

 Any legal work for designated persons will expose a lawyer to a heightened risk of committing financial sanctions breaches, including by participating in or facilitating circumvention offences.
 It may not always be clear, however, what activities could potentially amount to unlawful facilitation and circumvention.
 OFSI’s enforcement guidance explains that facilitation of a financial sanctions breach is a form of circumvention, and that individuals who act on behalf of or provide advice to others as part of their job may be considered professional facilitators.
 In OFSI’s view, simply discovering a potential sanctions breach when acting for a client does not automatically make a professional adviser party to it, but they may become so if their subsequent actions amount to collusion in the breach.

-Anna Bradshaw is a partner and Alistair Jones is an associate at Peters & Peters Solicitors LLP.
+Anna Bradshaw is a partner and Alistair Jones is a senior associate at Peters & Peters Solicitors LLP.

 ‘Russian Elites, Proxies, and Oligarchs Task Force ministerial joint statement’, 16 March 2022, available at: https://home.treasury.gov/news/press-releases/jy0663.